ui3o/penvtag/README.md

 # penvtag
-TAG a process.
-List and kill tagged process.
+TAG one or more process.
+List or kill tagged process/es.

 # Descrition

-Tag a linux process easily with environment variable.
+Tag one or more linux process easily with environment variable.
 Tag definition is `t=`

 # Example